Yorke and Northern Local Health Network Consumer and Community Engagement Strategy 2020-2025

 Under the Health Care Act, the Yorke and Northern Local Health Network governing board is committed to consulting with consumers and community to develop, implement and monitor a Yorke and Northern Local Health Network Consumer and Community Engagement Strategy.

-The Yorke and Northern Local Health Network are pleased to announce that the Draft Consumer and Community Engagement Strategy 2020-2025 (PDF 430KB) is now available for community consultation and feedback.
+The Yorke and Northern Local Health Network are pleased to announce that the Consumer and Community Engagement Strategy 2020-2025 (PDF 8MB) is now available.

-We are committed to genuinely engage and listen to consumers and the community.
+We are committed to genuinely engage with and listen to our consumers and the community when delivering, planning and evaluating our health services.

-The Consumer and Community Engagement Strategy will guide ways to engage consumers and people in the community to ensure people have the opportunity to be involved in all aspects of the health service.
+The Consumer and Community Engagement Strategy will guide ways to engage consumers and people in our community to ensure they have the opportunity to be involved in all aspects of the health service.

-By developing diverse engagement opportunities involving people and community, we can learn and understand the genuine needs of the Local Health Network and how we can deliver improved consumer-focused health services.
+By developing diverse engagement opportunities for communities our local health network serves, we can learn and understand their needs and how we can deliver improved consumer-focused health services.

 The Yorke and Northern Local Health Network Community Network is a consumer register which enables consumers and members of the community to engage with their local health services at a level that they choose.